 - Detailed and ongoing engagement with regulators

-- Management of foreign exchange risk with forward hedge in place
+- Management of foreign exchange risk with forward hedges in place

-- Rolling external assurance plan in place for each financial year focused on benefits realisation, change management approach and areas of potential risk of scope creep
+- Rolling external assurance plan in place for each financial year focused on benefits realisation, change management approach, areas of potential risk of scope creep

 - Monthly financial review meetings